Zee Nxumalo

 Zandile Nxumalo (born 6 January 2003) professionally known as Zee Nxumalo, is a Swazi-South African singer and songwriter.
-Her single "Funk 55", released in 2023, calputed her to mainstream success and was certified 5× Platinum in South Africa.
+Her single "Funk 55", released in 2023, catapulted her to mainstream success and was certified 5× Platinum in South Africa.

 Early life

 Zandile Nxumalo was born on 6 January 2003 in Eswatini.
 Her family relocated to Alexandra, Johannesburg where she spent her childhood.

 Career

 Her debut extended play KwaNxumalo, was released on 28 June 2022.
 "Funk 55" by Shakes & Les, DBN Gogo and Zee Nxumalo featuring Ceeka RSA and Chley was released on 1 December 2023.
 It debuted at No. 2 on the Local Streaming Chart Top 10.
 Her single Thula Mabota with Pabi Cooper and 031choppa, featuring Shakes & Les. was released on 29 March 2024.
 It was certified platinum in South Africa.

 She also appeared on Ama Gear with Dlala Thukzin and Funky QLA, featuring MK Productions, released on 5 July 2024.
 The song debuted at number 5 on the Local Streaming Top 10.
 In early October 2024, she announced her extended play Inja Ye Game, released on November 15, 2024.
-"Malume" with Djy Biza and 031 Choppa, featuring Springle and DJ Tira, was released on October 26, 2024, as the lead single Zee Nxumalo includes her new collaboration "Abantu" with Ciza and Mthunzi, a recent purchase of two BMWs, and her chart-topping single "Mamma" reaching over 3 million YouTube views.
-She also recently surpassed 3.1 million monthly listeners on Spotify.
+"Malume" with Djy Biza and 031 Choppa, featuring Springle and DJ Tira, was released on October 26, 2024, as the lead single.